speratus/Blinkter/README.md

 ## Installing into a virtual environment.
 Installing Blinkter into a virtual environment is not much harder than a regular installation of Blinkter.
-Follow steps 1 through 3 as you normally would, but before executing step 4, make sure that your virtual environment is activated.
+Follow steps 1 and 2 as you normally would, but before executing step 3, make sure that your virtual environment is activated.
 ### Windows
 On windows this is achieved using the command:
 ```